Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-The Hopf bundle is a classical example of a principal fiber bundle, which has a realization in $\mathbb{C}^n$ - we will take advantage of this realization to re-frame the winding of the unstable bundle as geometric phase induced in the fibers. \begin{mydef} The Hopf bundle is a principal fiber bundle with full space $S^{2n-1}$, base space $\mathbb{C}P^{n-1}$, and fiber $S^1$.
-The fiber $S^1$ acts naturally on $S^{2n-1}$ by scalar multiplication, and with respect to this action, the quotient is $\mathbb{C}P^{n-1}$.
+The Hopf bundle is a classical example of a principal fiber bundle, which has a realization in $\mathbb{C}^n$---we take advantage of this realization to re-frame the winding of the unstable bundle in terms of the geometric phase induced in the fibers. \begin{mydef} The Hopf bundle is a principal fiber bundle with full space $S^{2n-1}$, base space $\mathbb{C}P^{n-1}$, and fiber $S^1$.
+The fiber $S^1$ acts naturally on $S^{2n-1}$ by the action of the unitary group $U(1)$; with respect to this action the quotient is $\mathbb{C}P^{n-1}$.
 The spaces are related by the diagram

 where $\pi$ is the quotient map induced by the group action. \end{mydef}